• Skip to main content

 Signs You Shouldn’t Ignore

 1. Swelling, Warmth, Or Redness Around A Joint If you notice swelling or redness around a joint, or if the area feels unusually warm or tender to the touch, it can indicate inflammation around the joint, which can be a symptom of rheumatoid arthritis.
-It could, however, also indicate an infection or other condition such as gout, so it is best to speak to your doctor to get an accurate diagnosis.
+It could, however, also indicate an infection or other condition such as gout, so it is best to speak to your family medicine provider to get an accurate diagnosis.

 2. Joint Stiffness In The Morning Many people start to feel stiff in the morning when they first wake up, particularly older individuals.
 This joint stiffness should ease as you begin moving and shouldn’t last more than half an hour or so.
 If your joint stiffness doesn’t ease as you get moving or lasts for several hours a day or more, it could indicate that you have arthritis.

 3. Joint Pain At Night You may not notice joint pain as much during the day when you are moving around and carrying out normal activities.
 Arthritis pain, however, can become worse during the night.
-If you are finding a joint, such as your knee, hip, spine, or big toe, causing you pain at night, or your sleep is being severely disrupted as a result of joint pain, it may be time to see a doctor.
+If you are finding a joint, such as your knee, hip, spine, or big toe, causing you pain at night, or your sleep is being severely disrupted as a result of joint pain, it may be time to see a family medicine provider.

 4. Discomfort After Exercise It is natural to have some discomfort after strenuous exercise and could be caused by the overstretching of muscles, tendons, or ligaments.
 However, if you are suffering with pain, discomfort, or stiffness within a joint which has been triggered by being active and is becoming a more frequent problem, it could be a sign of arthritis.

-5. You Are Struggling With Day-To-Day Activities If you are finding you have an inability to carry out normal day-to-day activities without joint pain or stiffness, or you are finding yourself avoiding activities that you normally enjoy, you should see a doctor.
+5. You Are Struggling With Day-To-Day Activities If you are finding you have an inability to carry out normal day-to-day activities without joint pain or stiffness, or you are finding yourself avoiding activities that you normally enjoy, you should see a family medicine provider.
 Temporarily restricting or avoiding certain activities as a result of an injury is normal, but if your lifestyle is becoming increasingly affected by joint pain, this could indicate a chronic joint condition, such as arthritis.

 Treatment For Arthritis